LFUnion/LFOS/README.md

 the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
 See http://www.gnu.org/licenses/.

+### Build
+You can find hourly builds at https://github.com/lfunion/lfos-hourly.

 ### Version
 This is a screenshot of the version: